hdbhdb/hdbhdb.github.io/projects/oculus-senses.md

 <br>

-I worked on neuroscience projects about how the human brain integrates audio and visual sensory information in more complex environments something like the ones we experience outside of laboratories.
+As a research assistant at I worked on neuroscience projects about how the human brain integrates audio and visual sensory information in more complex environments something like the ones we experience outside of laboratories.
 In order to study what the brain does in a setting that is both controlled and relatively realistic, we made use of immersive "virtual reality" technology to fabricate more complex environments and scenarios.
 Because the development of immersive technologies continues to outpace that of mobile "_in situ_ brain imaging", VR and other technologies remain valuable tools for neuroscientists and psychologists to use to understand brain activity outside the lab.

 <br>